Hungary: Central Bank leaves rates unchanged in November

 Rising inflation and financial market instability behind November’s hold: The key domestic factors influencing the Central Bank’s decision included inflation, which rose to 3.2% in October, driven by accelerating food and fuel prices that brought it closer to the ceiling of the Central Bank’s 2.0–4.0% target range.
 Moreover, financial market instability prevented an interest rate cut.
 Meanwhile, a weaker-than-expected economy—GDP declined by 0.8% annually in Q3—was not sufficient motivation for a cut, as the Bank remained laser-focused on controlling price pressures and inflation expectations.

 Rate cuts to resume in 2025: In its forward guidance, the Bank struck a hawkish tone, stating that “geopolitical tensions, volatile financial market developments and the risks to the outlook for inflation warrant further pause in cutting interest rates”.
-Accordingly, the majority of our panelists expect the Central Bank to stand pat by the end of 2024 and cut interest rates by about 150 basis points in 2025.
-Unexpected rises in inflation and wage growth, as well as a weaker-than-expected forint, are upside risks, while a prolonged recession is a downside risk.
+The majority of our panelists expect the Central Bank to stand pat by the end of 2024 and cut interest rates by about 150 basis points in 2025.
+Unexpected rises in inflation and wage growth, as well as a weaker-than-expected forint, are upside risks to the base rate, while a prolonged recession is a downside risk.

 Panelist insight: EIU analysts commented on the outlook: